 - Tourism for All is national charity dedicated to making tourism welcoming to all.
-Its website Open Britain is a one-stop shop for accessible tourism in the UK providing you with a simple way to find accessible destinations and places to stay.
+Its All Travel Planner is a one-stop shop for accessible tourism in the UK providing you with a simple way to find accessible destinations and places to stay.
 It allows you to create the perfect holiday for you, tailored specifically to your access requirements, whether this means wheelchair access or just having good lighting.
 All of the properties on the site are self-assessed.
 You can call Tourism for All on 0845 124 9971.

 - The Disability Holidays Guide website has holidays and breaks for people of all disabilities, ages and levels of mobility.

 - Disabled Holidaysare a travel agent specialising in accessible holidays in the UK and worldwide.